Tahler/nu-code-submission-api/README.md

 - Extend the api to send an array of input and output pairs
 - Iteratively redirect each input and diff each output
+- Either all tests pass or the solution is deemed incorrect.

 - Strict
-  - Shows only pass or fail
+  - Shows only pass or fail.
+No additional info is provided, including compilation and runtime errors.
+- Error reporting
-  - Either all tests pass or the solution is deemed incorrect.
-Compilation and runtime errors are sent back to the user.
-No additional info is provided.
+  - Shows pass or fail.
+Any compilation or runtime errors are sent back to the user.
-- Simple // TODO: need a better name
+- Granular
   - Shows the number of tests passing
   - A simple report on each test will be sent back.
-Each test displays pass / fail
+Each test displays pass / fail.
-- Hinting // TODO: need a better name
+- Hinting
   - Shows, for example, this test failed: expected: x, actual: x
   - A specific report on each test will be sent back to the user.
 Each test displays pass / fail: expected: x, actual: x
+- Learning
-- A progression over all three stages following failed attempts
+  - A progression over the bottom three stages following failed attempts

 Check out:
 - KDiff3